2005-2010 Pontiac G6

 Thanks to the G6's marvelously well-integrated dashboard design, getting to the factory receiver is a rather indirect procedure.
 Your Crutchfield MasterSheet™, which is included with your stereo purchase, contains illustrated, step-by-step instructions to guide you through the process.
 The job isn't terribly difficult, but you will wind up removing a fair number of plastic panels around the radio before you get to the radio itself.
 Be patient, take good care of the plastic bits, and be sure to store them safely until you're ready to put them back in the car.

-This night view shows the Driver Info Center (Crutchfield Research Photo)
+Here's a close-up view of the Driver Info Center (Crutchfield Research Photo)

 Once you reach the G6's radio cavity, there's plenty of space in the cavity for either a single- or double-DIN receiver.
 A wide variety of receivers will fit, but there are some things to consider while you're deciding which one to buy.

 You'll lose your factory XM satellite radio (if equipped) when you replace the factory radio, but that's easy to remedy with the right aftermarket equipment.
-If you choose a double-DIN receiver, though, you'll lose the G6's "Driver Information Center" (seen at right), which is housed in the factory radio.
+If you choose a double-DIN receiver for your 2005-2008 (and some 2009) G6, you'll lose the car's "Driver Information Center" (above), which is housed in the factory radio.

 Tools needed: Panel tool, 7mm socket, ratchet and extension,